 To understand the definition of "argument," we need to clarify the distinction between a proof and an argument.
 A proof needs to be sound (see Section 3, p.
-4) even against a computationally unbounded malicious prover.13 On the other hand, an argument relies on a weaker assumption and only requires soundness against a computationally bounded malicious prover (ZKProof, 2022).
-A computationally unbounded malicious prover could, for example, find collisions in cryptographic hash functions, which would be a serious security concern.14 "Of knowledge" means that the prover must also prove that the secret input data are known (Szepieniec, 2022).
+283) even against a computationally unbounded malicious prover.
+On the other hand, an argument relies on a weaker assumption and only requires soundness against a computationally bounded malicious prover (ZKProof, 2022).
+A computationally unbounded malicious prover could, for example, find collisions in cryptographic hash functions, which would be a serious security concern.
+Which would be a serious security concern.

 There are several different proof protocols in the line of a SNARK such as Groth16 (Groth, 2016), PlonK (Gabizon, Williamson, and Ciobotaru, 2019), Merlin (Chiesa et al., 2019), Bulletproofs (Bünz et al., 2018), or Nova (Kothapalli, Setty, and Tzialla, 2021).
-Many SNARKs rely on elliptic curves15 and thus on the assumption
+Many SNARKs rely on elliptic curves 15 and thus on the assumption

 ^{13.} The term "computationally unbounded" refers to a theoretical concept in which an entity has such a huge amount of computing power that any computation can be executed rapidly.
-In practice there are hardware limitations that make certain theoretical attacks unfeasible.
+In practice there are hardware limitations that make certain theoretical attacks unfeasible that discrete logarithms are difficult to compute (Thaler, 2022).
+However, this assumption is not postquantum secure.
+16